 I spend a lot of time working at home, and there are mornings when I wonder if it's worth dressing for a full day or better to slouch around in tattered sweats.
 I opt for the latter on most occasions, but I'm always thinking: What if the UPS driver shows up?
 What if a friend happens to be in the neighborhood?
 And there is something to be said for putting yourself together, even if it's just for...yourself.
 This led me to the housecoat, a term first used in 1913 to describe an informal garment for women to wear about the house.
 This option, somewhere in between dressed and undressed, has gone missing from modern life—until recently.
 Meet the utility dress.

-Above: From online fashion retailer La Garçonne's own line, La Garçonne Moderne, the Workwear Smock (available in white, black, ink, and clay) has dropped shoulders and an oversized fit and is made from 100-percent Japanese cotton; $495.
+Above: From online fashion retailer La Garçonne's own line, La Garçonne Moderne, the Workwear Smock (available in white, black, ink, and clay) has dropped shoulders and an oversized fit and is made from 100 percent Japanese cotton; it's on sale for $346.50, marked down from $495.

 For those who can sew and read Japanese (a narrow demographic, I know), Japanese dress sewing books are an excellent source for creating similar garments.
 I recommend Anytime Dresses and Travaux et Mode.
 What to wear under your utility dress?
 See The Debrief: 8 New Classics for Your Underwear Drawer.